typelevel/typelevel.github.com/_posts/2014-03-03-liskov_lifting.md

 representation, you may rely on `IList`'s parametrically sound covariance when considering `F`'s.

-Any `var`, or var-like thing such as an `Array`, places its parameter in an invariant position, because it features a getter (return type) and setter (parameter type).
+Any `var`, or `var`-like thing such as an `Array`, places its parameter in an invariant position, because it features a getter (return type) and setter (parameter type).
 So its presence in the data model invalidates `Liskov` lifting if the type parameter appears within it.

 Obviously, runtime evidence of a type parameter's value eliminates the possibility of lifting `Liskov` over that parameter.